Jakkapat-dew/ml-service-fastapi/README.md

 # ml-service-fastapi
-design machine learning as a service(MLaaS) by fastapi
+Design machine learning as a service(MLaaS) by fastapi